lapalme/jsRealB/README.md

 # jsRealB - A JavaScript Bilingual Text Realizer for Web Development

+## This version of jsRealB is no longer updated, please refer to [rali gibhub version](https://github.com/rali-udem/jsRealB)

 *Version 4.5 - September 2022*

 **This version is a major code reorganization of the system with JavaScript classes and modules.** This simplifies the internal organization of the code, but the syntactic formalism stays the same, possibly incurring a slight modification in the initial setup.